-Low resolution digital photos can be restored but only as far as the pixels allow.
+Low-resolution digital photos can be restored but only as far as the pixels allow.
 Each image is made up from a collection of tiny pixels, all the colours and shades of the image made from small squares.
-If large areas of the image are blurred due to a dirty lens, or blurred due to movement of camera or subject, there has to be enough pixel information to correct the problem.
+If large areas of the image are blurred due to a dirty lens, or blurred due to the movement of the camera or subject, there has to be enough pixel information to correct the problem.

 This image seems clear enough and you can make out the pixels very clearly.

 Add some grease to the lens and now there is not much detail left. (simulated mobile phone image with and dirty lens)

 It would be possible to copy and flip the helmet badge but there is no way an image this blurred can be sharpened or brought back into focus.